 You can either drive, take public transportation, or hire a taxi depending on where you are traveling from.
 If you are flying or taking the train, you can then get to Wentworth Woodhouse via bus or taxi.

-If you are flying, Leeds Bradford Airport is the closest airport but has limited flight connections.
+If you are flying, Leeds Bradford Airport is the closest airport (about a 1 hour and 10 minute drive) but has limited flight connections.
 The nearest major airport is Manchester Airport and it is about a 1 hour, 45 minute drive from Manchester to Wentworth Woodhouse.

 Cost of Tours at Wentworth Woodhouse?

-National Trust Members (England and Wales) save 50% on admission prices.
+National Trust Members (England, Wales, Northern Ireland) save 50% on admission prices.

 How do I Book a Tour of Wentworth Woodhouse?